-Just a few months ago, I found myself meditating on the wholeness we have in Christ.
-Not long after, I began to consider what often robs us of the awareness of that wholeness.
+A few years ago, I found myself meditating on the wholeness we have in Christ.
+Not long after, I began to consider two things, in particular, that seem to war against it: circumstances and sin.

 One belongs to the seen realm; the other to the unseen.